Study Abroad Policies and Credits

 Transcript Recording Procedures

-For most programs, grades will not figure into your cumulative GPA (exceptions include the Nilgiris Field Research Center, Cornell in Rome, and SEA Semester)
+- For most programs, grades will not figure into your cumulative GPA (exceptions include the Nilgiris Field Learning Program (NFLP), Cornell in Rome, and SEA Semester).

 Transfer Students Studying Abroad

-Transfer students are able to participate in the same study abroad opportunities as all Engineering students.
+Transfer students can participate in many of the same study abroad opportunities as all other Engineering students.
 For students with 45 or fewer transfer credits, studying abroad for a semester can fit into a Cornell degree quite seamlessly.
 However, students with more than 45 transfer credits should discuss their individual situation with the College advisor for study abroad in the Engineering Advising Office.

 Seniors Studying Abroad